-I was a graduate student in at the Personal Robotics Lab at Imperial College London under the supervision of Dr. Yiannis Demiris where I worked on online learning and model building for assistive robotics.
+Before coming to Singapore, I was a graduate student in at the Personal Robotics Lab at Imperial College London under the supervision of Dr. Yiannis Demiris where I worked on online learning and model building for assistive robotics.
 In other words, I work on robots that adapt to physical, environmental and human changes to better help users accomplish their goals.
 For example, I’ve designed and built two smart robotic wheelchairs that help young children explore their environment safely.
 On the algorithmic side, I’ve developed a couple of online-learning algorithms that enable robots to learn from sensor streams.
+During my PhD, I enjoyed teaching big kids as a Graduate Teaching Assistant or little kids with the Next Generation Project.
+The generous Khazanah Global Scholarship allowed me to pursue my PhD full-time without needing to work so, my part-time jobs were mostly for pleasure.

 Some history: I was born in Kuala Lumpur and spent most of my young years messing around with computers (like many children of my generation).
 After my A-levels, I enrolled at the University of California, Davis under a Regents Scholarship and after four fun-filled years, graduated with a double major (double-degree) in Computer Science and Economics.
 I then spent three rather boring months as an associate at one of the big 4 accountancy firms; a job I happily left to pursue to my Masters at the University of Melbourne in Australia.